microsoft/terraform-provider-azuredevops/website/docs/r/check_business_hours.html.markdown

 - `project_id` - (Required) The project ID.
 - `target_resource_id` - (Required) The ID of the resource being protected by the check.
 - `target_resource_type` - (Required) The type of resource being protected by the check.
 Valid values: `endpoint`, `environment`, `queue`, `repository`, `securefile`, `variablegroup`.
-- `display_name` - (Required) The name of the branch control displayed in the web UI.
+- `display_name` - (Required) The name of the business hours check displayed in the web UI.
 - `start_time` - (Required) The beginning of the time period that this check will be allowed to pass, specified as 24-hour time with leading zeros.
 - `end_time` - (Required) The end of the time period that this check will be allowed to pass, specified as 24-hour time with leading zeros.
 - `time_zone` - (Required) The time zone this check will be evaluated in.
 See below for supported values.